-- 60% of Americans find holiday gift-buying to be the most financially stressful event of the year followed by tax season (24%).
+- Half of Americans (50%) feel that holiday gift-buying is the most financially stressful event throughout the year.

-- 62% of Americans are likely to choose to receive no gifts this holiday season, in exchange for avoiding the financial expense and hassle of buying gifts for others this year.
+- Nearly half of Americans (47%) are likely to choose to receive no gifts this holiday season, in exchange for avoiding the financial expense and hassle of buying gifts for others this year.

 How spending has been affected by Covid-19